Gippsland: Community Power Hub

 In 2017 the Victorian Government through Sustainability Victoria committed to a two-year period to pilot setting up three Community Power Hubs (CPH) to bring together locals to develop community-owned and operated renewable energy projects in regional areas of Ballarat, Bendigo and the Latrobe Valley.

-The Gippsland Climate Change Network was appointed as Hub Host for the local government regions of the Baw Baw Shire, Wellington Shire, and Latrobe City Council.
+The Gippsland Climate Change Network was appointed as Hub Host for the Latrobe Valley CPH in the local government regions of the Baw Baw Shire, Wellington Shire, and Latrobe City Council.

 However, at the end of the pilot phase this program was expanded to cover all six council areas across Gippsland.
 It aims to identify and overcome challenges faced by communities in delivering their renewable energy projects.
 To be an independent voice for community members to access advice, partners, and funding opportunities to realise their projects.
 Encompasses all forms of renewable energy projects from rooftop solar to off-grid systems and even large-scale solar farms.